thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 We'll bring the agent back up and alive again.

-## Next we'll try flooding the RAM memory of the host in hopes to see if the agent detects any conditions from the default, pre-set Zabbix Linux agent triggers.
+## Next we flood the RAM memory of the host in hopes to see if the agent detects any conditions from the default, pre-set Zabbix Linux agent triggers.

 Install 'stress' (The stress command is a command-line utility for Linux and Unix-like systems used to impose artificial, configurable load on CPU, memory, <br>I/O, and disk subsystems.
 It helps administrators test system stability, thermal management, and identify performance bottlenecks by simulating high-load <br>scenarios, though it is not a benchmarking tool.) *Stress-ng is newer version*